MOCA: Self-supervised Representation Learning by Predicting Masked Online Codebook Assignments: Our approach

-\parag{Masked same-view token assignment prediction.} With this objective, given as input the masked view $\tilde{\vx}^v$, the student is trained to predict the assignment vectors of the tokens as generated by the teacher from $\vx^v$.
+\paragraph{Masked same-view token assignment prediction.} With this objective, given as input the masked view $\tilde{\vx}^v$, the student is trained to predict the assignment vectors of the tokens as generated by the teacher from $\vx^v$.
 In the following, for each $v\in\{1,2\}$, we denote by $u_v \subset \{1, ..., N\}$ the set of indices of all tokens that remain unmasked (i.e., all tokens from view $\vx^v$ that are seen by the student) and by $m_v \subset \{1, ..., N\}$ the set of indices of all the masked tokens (it holds $m_v \cup u_v = \{1, ..., N\}$ and $m_v \cap u_v = \emptyset$)\footnote{We always assume that the [CLS] token is assigned the index $0$.}.

 For computational efficiency reasons, the student encoder $S(\cdot)$ processes only the unmasked tokens.
-Therefore, for the prediction of the masked token assignment vectors of the teacher, we employ on the student side an additional decoder transformer $\mathrm{D}(\cdot)$.
+Therefore, for the prediction of the masked token assignment vectors, we employ an additional decoder transformer $\mathrm{D}(\cdot)$.
 For this prediction to take place, \textit{in the default setup}, we employ the following steps: \begin{description}[leftmargin=15pt,topsep=5pt,itemsep=2pt,parsep=0pt,partopsep=0pt] \item[Encoding the masked view:] We first give the unmasked tokens $\tilde{\vx}^v = \{\vx^v_i\}_{i\in u_v}$ as input to the student encoder transformer $\mathrm{S}(\cdot)$ to produce the $d_\text{enc}$-dimensional student token embeddings $\{\mathrm{S}(\tilde{\vx}^v)_{i}\}_{i\in u_v}$.

 \item[Decoder input embedding:] Before we give the encoder embeddings as input to the decoder, we apply to them a linear projection layer to convert their dimensionality from $d_\text{enc}$ to $d_\text{dec}$, where $d_\text{dec}$ is the dimensionality of the decoder embeddings.
 Then, we append the encoder embeddings with a learnable masked embedding for each masked token $i \in m_v$ and add (non-learnable sin-cos-based) positional embeddings to them.
 We denote the set of embeddings produced from this step as $\vz^v$.